piglatiao/Jailbreaks/Anthropic/Claude 4/Perplexity/README.md

 Note: These also work decently on API.
 Especially the Thinking one!

+# Perplexity fun facts
+You can get annual codes for <$5 on sites like g2g

 ## Sonnet
 Paste the prompt into a Perplexity Space (in browser, not app - higher max instruction length).
 Be sure to turn Web Search OFF and make sure your request is going to Claude 4 Sonnet.
 This was made pretty much day 1 and has not been significantly updated, expect some refusals.